Nightmare (Avenged Sevenfold album): Critical reception

 In the August 2010 issue of Metal Hammer, Terry Beezer rated the album an eight out of ten.
-In his review, he had praised the band members for their courage despite the death of The Rev and called it "the ultimate tribute to a fallen friend."
+In his review, he praised the band members for their courage despite the death of The Rev and called it "the ultimate tribute to a fallen friend."
 He also praised Mike Portnoy for his part in the album and found him a fitting stand-in for The Rev.

-411 Mania gave the record a lengthy but highly positive review by giving it a score of 9.0/10.
+411 Mania gave the record a lengthy and highly positive review by giving it a score of 9.0/10.
 As a conclusion they stated, "If you're a fan of Avenged Sevenfold, Nightmare is a must-have for you.
-This album is incredibly moving and is better than any tribute to the late Rev I could have possibly imagined."Kerrang! gave the album 4 K's out of 5 concluding: "Where Avenged [Sevenfold] go from here is still in the lap of the gods.
+This album is incredibly moving and is better than any tribute to the late Rev I could have possibly imagined."

+Kerrang! gave the album 4 K's out of 5 concluding: "Where Avenged [Sevenfold] go from here is still in the lap of the gods.
 Whatever their future, though, Nightmare marks the point at which the Huntington Beach crew put away childish things and became men.
 Wherever he is now, their brother must be immensely proud."

+Sputnik Music gave the album a 3 out of 5.
+The reviewer praised the second half of the album, but was very critical of the first half, specifically the singles (excluding "So Far Away").
+The album has an average fan rating of 3.2/5 on the site.

 Accolades

 Track listing

+All songs credited to Avenged Sevenfold.
+Actual songwriters adapted from Tidal and band interviews.